Tuckman’s Stages of Team Development Explained

 Performing

-This step is the reward for the hard effort of the team member.
-What was a collection of people has become a team.
+This step is the reward for the hard work of the team members.
+What was once a collection of people has become a team.
 Objectives, roles, and standards are widely agreed upon, and members are dedicated to delivering outcomes.
-They confront disagreements, challenge ideas without becoming personal, and take communal delight in a team accomplishment—the smooth functioning team at the performance stage characterised by creative conflict and inventive issue solutions.
+They confront disagreements, challenge ideas without becoming personal, and take communal delight in a team accomplishment—the smooth functioning team at the performance stage, characterised by creative conflict and inventive issue solutions.

 Adjourning Stage (Fifth Stage)

 The fifth phase in the growth of Tuckman is the adjournment phase.
-In fact, this last stage was only incorporated into the 1977 Tuckman model and the most melancholic of all team-building phases.
-The postponement phase implies that project teams exist only for a certain duration; after it has fulfilled the team’s goal, it disintegrates themselves.
-In fact, there is no need for team members to stick together if the particular project they got together has completed.
+In fact, this last stage was only incorporated into the 1977 Tuckman model and is the most melancholic of all team-building phases.
+The postponement phase implies that project teams exist only for a certain duration; after they have fulfilled their goal, they disintegrate.
+In fact, there is no need for team members to stick together if the particular project they worked on together has been completed.

-Now they should move and get together for further goals and missions or new projects.
-It may be equated to a breakdown as it is frequently difficult for team members to remove themselves from others with whom they have established intimate links.
+Now they should move and get together for further goals, missions, or new projects.
+It may be equated to a breakdown, as it is frequently difficult for team members to remove themselves from others with whom they have established intimate links.

 Summary

-Tuckman’s model assumes that an individual is in some capacity a leader and a team member, which doesn’t fit well for the majority of projects that are run by companies.
+The majority of projects carried out by businesses don’t fit well with Tuckman’s model because it assumes that every person is a leader and a team member in some capacity.
 Instead, companies focus on developing their projects in a specific area, with a focus on team and project management, and this has become increasingly important in a more global economy.

-When we talk about a team we’re talking about a group of people who have the same goals and who will take care of these goals as a team.
-In some cases a team consists of just one individual who is responsible for making the plan, and he or she is the sole team member.
-However, the majority of teams are more than one individual.
+When we talk about a team, we’re talking about a group of people who have the same goals and who will take care of these goals as a team.
+In some cases, a team consists of just one individual who is responsible for making the plan, and he or she is the sole team member.
+However, the majority of teams consist of more than one individual.
 If you are building a team for the first time, it may not be clear who should be leading the team, or if that should be decided by the client or by a group of people.